BamHI: Sites of Recognition Between BamHI and DNA

 The BamHI enzyme is capable of making a large number of contacts with DNA.
 Water-mediated hydrogen bonding, as well as both main-chain and side-chain interactions aid in binding of the BamHI recognition sequence.
 In the major groove, the majority of enzyme/DNA contacts take place at the amino terminus of the parallel-4-helix bundle, made up of a4 and a6 from each subunit.
-Although a6 from each subunit does not enter the DNA major groove, its preceding loops interact with the outer ends of the recognition site.
+Although a6 from each subunit does not enter the DNA major groove, it's preceding loops interact with the outer ends of the recognition site.
 Conversely, a4 from each subunit does enter the major groove in the center of the recognition sequence.
 A total of 18 bonds are formed between the enzyme and DNA across the 6 base pair recognition sequence (12 direct and 6 water mediated bonds).
 Arg155 and Asp154 located in a spiral ring before a6 are connected with G:C base pairs outside while the middle G:C pairs are connected with Asp154, Arg122, and Asn116 (direct binding).
 Hydrogen bonding between water and Asn116 results in binding at A:T base pairs inside (water-mediated binding).
-As discussed above, the L and R subunits bind in a cross over manner, whereby the R-subunit of BamH I contacts the left DNA half-site of the recognition sequence.
-The binding of each BamH I subunit is precisely the same as its symmetrical partner.
-The recognition site for BamH I has a palindromic sequence which can be cut in half for ease in showing bonds.
+As discussed above, the L and R subunits bind in a cross over manner, whereby the R-subunit of BamHI contacts the left DNA half-site of the recognition sequence.
+The binding of each BamHI subunit is precisely the same as its symmetrical partner.
+The recognition site for BamHI has a palindromic sequence which can be cut in half for ease in showing bonds.